2017 Macau Grand Prix: Practice and qualifying

 After cracking a bone his left hand, Kumita was withdrawn for the rest of the weekend.
-In the second 40-minute practice session, Ticktum led the way early on with a benchmark lap time and held it for the most of the session until Eriksson had two new tyres fitted to his car's left-hand side to claim the top spot in the closing minutes with a lap of 2 minutes, 12.032 seconds.
+In the second 40-minute practice session, Ticktum led the way early on with a benchmark lap time and held it for most of the session until Eriksson had two new tyres fitted to his car's left-hand side to claim the top spot in the closing minutes with a lap of 2 minutes, 12.032 seconds.
 Ticktum followed 0.110 seconds adrift in second and Habsburg improved late in practice to finish third-fastest.
 Ilott was satisfied with alterations to his car and was fourth with a late lap that put him ahead of teammate Günther in fifth.
 After his car was repaired by his mechanics overnight, Sette Câmara was sixth and Norris seventh.
 Sekiguchi, Zhou and Darvala completed the top ten.
 Piquet swiped the barriers and removed the car's front left corner but returned to the pit lane.
 This caused the session's first stoppage as debris was left on the track.
 A second red flag was prompted when Schumacher lost control of his vehicle, locked his tyres at Police corner and hit the wall.
 The final stoppage came when Aron went into the wall at Moorish Hill turn.